danthegreat78/danthegreat78/README.md

 ## 🚀 About Me

 - 🤖 Robotics programmer and automation fan
-- 💻 Experienced with Python, Java, C++, and embedded systems
+- 💻 Experienced with Python, Java, and embedded systems
 - 🛠️ Maker, tinkerer, and open-source advocate
 - 🌎 Interested in AI, machine learning, and IoT